joshuajk7/ML-Rock-Paper-Scissors-Image-Model/README.md

 # AI-Image-Model | Detectable Rock Paper Scissors Against an AI

+## Getting Started
+Add keras_model.h5 and labels.txt files to the jupyter project.
+Take an image using the webcam, file will be saved as photo.jpg.

+To implement your own trainable image model, use the Teachable Machine link and export > TensorFlow > Keras (Model conversion type).

 ## Description
 This Rock Paper Scissors Game uses a webcam image of the users 'rock', 'paper', 'scissors' hand gestures against the random bot opponents move.